ngseke/versatile-npm/README.md

 </p>

 <p align=center>
-  A browser extension that does something special
+  A browser extension that lets you customize install commands on Npm.
 </p>

 <p align=center>